rsakai10/nrn/docs/progref/modelspec/programmatic/electrod.rst

 .. method:: Electrode.dur0

-    .. tab:: Python

-        Duration in milliseconds of each level change starting at t=0.
-Each level is concatenated.
-At t = dur0+dur1+dur2 the clamp is switched off and no longer injects current.

-    .. tab:: HOC

     Duration in milliseconds of each level change starting at t=0.
 Each level is concatenated.
 At t = dur0+dur1+dur2 the clamp is switched off and no longer injects current.

 ----